-The best attractions in Uluwatu and Bukit, Bali’s southern limestone cliff-fringed peninsula, include one of the island’s most iconic temples, together with gorgeous coastlines that also serve as world-class surfing playgrounds.
-With its vast coastal length and exposure to the Indian Ocean, Bukit attracts wave riders from around the globe to its variety of surf spots.
+The best attractions in Uluwatu include one of the island’s most iconic temples, together with gorgeous coastlines that also serve as world-class surfing playgrounds.
+With its vast coastal length and exposure to the Indian Ocean, Uluwatu attracts wave riders from around the globe to its variety of surf spots.

-For one of the must-see cultural performances, head to the open amphitheatre right next to the Uluwatu Temple to see the kecak dance against a dramatic sunset backdrop, or head to the Garuda Wisnu Kencana Cultural Park in Jimbaran.
-Alternatively, golfers will enjoy the scenic greens at the premier course in Pecatu, overlooking one of the gorgeous beaches, or splash away at the water park next door.
-Here we present to you the best places to see while in and around Bali’s famous Uluwatu and Bukit area.
+For one of the must-see cultural performances, head to the open amphitheatre right next to Uluwatu Temple to see the Kecak dance against a dramatic sunset backdrop or head to the Garuda Wisnu Kencana Cultural Park in Jimbaran.
+Golfers will enjoy the scenic greens at the premier course in Pecatu on Bali’s southern limestone cliff-fringed peninsula.

 - Highlights Of Bali Full-Day Tour

 Uluwatu Temple, locally known as Pura Luhur Uluwatu, is one of the must-see temples in Bali, second only to Tanah Lot.
 The temple sits on the south-western edge of a limestone cliff surrounded by a forest, home to hordes of grey long-tailed macaques.
 The surf break near Uluwatu is also named after the temple, which is one of the premier surfing playgrounds on the island’s southern coast.

 During the evenings, the cliff temple and setting sun serve as a wonderful background to the kecak dances that are regularly held at the open-air theatre, located several hundred meters south of the complex.
 Beware of the monkeys, as they are naturally adept pickpockets, and don’t fall victim to the avoidable scams.
 Read More...